How to Replace Cracked or Damaged Floor Tile

 - Apply cleaning solution: Pour a small amount of cleaning solution onto the floor and spread it across the entire dirty area.
 White vinegar often works well on floors with a light haze.
 However, excessive deposits often require a product designed specifically as a . grout haze remover

 - Remove the haze: Scrub the floor with a stiff-bristle brush.
-At first the grout haze creates a noticeable friction.
+At first, the grout haze creates noticeable friction.
 Each brush stroke becomes easier as the brush removes the haze.
 Add more cleaning solution, as needed.

 - Polish the floor: Clean up the dirty cleaning solution and dry the floor.
 Polish the tile's surface with a dry rag.